Remember the Incredible Hulk? The huge, raging green guy in the torn pants?

 - You have now accessed a key source of information about yourself.
 The places in your life that rub, pinch, or constrict are your body/mind calling to you: “Over here!
 To grow into our full potential, we need more room over here!”

-Now when the Hulk goes into one of his amazing green rages, he gets bigger so fast that he bursts right out of his shirt.
-(Not his pants.
-This is a PG comic.)
-Shame is like a shirt that is painfully tight, and I love his zero-tolerance policy towards any restriction.
+When the Hulk goes into his amazing green rage-state, he gets bigger so fast that he bursts right out of his shirt.
+(His pants, miraculously, stay intact: this is a PG comic.)
+We HSPs would do well to adopt the Hulk’s zero-tolerance policy towards any restriction, because shame is like a shirt that is painfully tight.

-But I’ve got good news: you, unlike him, do not have to ruin a shirt to expand beyond your shame.
-Instead you expand internally: you move into the bigger “you” called Presence, that can hold the awareness of feeling ashamed.
+Fortunately, though, you do not have to ruin a shirt to expand beyond your shame.
+Instead simply expand internally by moving into the bigger “you” called Presence, that can hold the awareness of feeling ashamed.

 When you shift into Presence, you take the key first step towards shedding your shame.